LdDl/rust-road-traffic/README.md

     * Tracking
     * Spatial converter
     * Speed evaluations
+    * Read frames in one thread and do neural network's job in another one

 ## Support
 If you have troubles or questions please [open an issue](https://github.com/LdDl/rust-road-traffic/issues/new).